Rickard Christophers

-Education
+Early life and education

-Christophers was born and raised in Liverpool, the son of Samuel Hunt Christophers and Mary Selina Christophers née Rickard and educated at the Liverpool Institute and University of Liverpool, graduating MB in 1896.
+Christophers was born and raised in Liverpool, the son of Samuel Hunt Christophers and Mary Selina Christophers and educated at the Liverpool Institute and University of Liverpool, graduating MB in 1896.

 Career

 In 1897, he took part in an Amazonian expedition and in 1898 went to Italy as part of the Malaria Commission, followed by a trip to Africa to study malaria.
 In 1901, the Malaria Commission moved to India.

 On his return to England in 1902, he became a Lieutenant in the Indian Medical Service, moving back to India in 1904.
 In 1910 he was appointed the first Director of the Central Malaria Bureau, coordinating anti-malarial training and research throughout India.
 He spent World War I on anti-malaria duties in Iraq and in 1919 returned again to India as Director of the Central Research Institute at Kasauli in the foothills of the Himalayas.

 Christophers was also an honorary physician to King George V from 1927 to 1930.
 He was awarded CIE in 1915, OBE in 1918 and knighted in 1931.
 He retired from the Indian Medical Service 27 November 1930 a Brevet Colonel.
 On his retirement in 1932–38, he joined the London School of Hygiene & Tropical Medicine where he became Professor of Malaria Studies in the University of London and Leverhulme Fellow of the Medical Research Council in charge of the Malaria unit at the LSHTM.
 In 1944 Christophers was awarded the Manson Medal by the Royal Society of Tropical Medicine and Hygiene for his significant contribution to the fields of tropical medicine and hygiene.